 What is Christian homemaking?
 This is a question that has been asked by many women over the years.
 The answer, however, is not always so clear.
 Some people might say that it’s simply taking care of your home and family while others might say that it’s more than just cleaning and cooking.
 So what is it?

-Today we will explore what the Bible says about homemaking, and how you can become a godly homemaker.
+Today we will explore what God’s Word says about homemaking, and how you can become a godly homemaker.
+As a Christian wife, you are entrusted with home management, but many of us have no idea what that looks like from a Christian perspective.

 What is Christian Homemaking?

 So, what is Christian homemaking really?
-In short, it is taking care of your home and family in a way that glorifies God.
-This might involve cooking meals, cleaning the house, doing laundry, or taking care of the children; however, it’s not just about getting things done.
-It’s also about having a heart for God.
-As a Christian homemaker, you should strive to please Him in everything you do.
+In short, it is taking care of your home and family for God’s glory.
+This might involve household duties such as meal planning, cooking meals, cleaning the house, doing laundry, or taking care of the children; however, it’s not just about getting things done.
+It’s also about having a heart for God in daily life.
+As a biblical homemaker, you should strive to please Him in everything you do.

 This doesn’t mean that it’s always going to be easy!
 In fact, there will definitely be times when it’s tough to keep your focus on God.
 I’d be sugar-coating it if I didn’t tell you that.
 As long as you stay humble and depend on Him for strength, He will help you through these challenging times.

 We want our homes to be a place of joy and refuge from the world around us.
-We want our children to feel loved and safe in their homes, and we want them to know that they are a valued part of the family.
+We want our children to feel loved and safe in their homes, and we want them to know that they are a valued member of your family.
 We also want our husbands to feel at home when they walk through the door after work.
-Our homes should be a peaceful space of learning, growing, and fun times as a family.
+Our homes should be a peaceful spaces of learning, growing, and fun times as a family.
+At the end of the day, Christian homemaking is one of the highest callings you will have.

 What Does the Bible Say about Homemaking?